Justinus Lhaksana: Media career

 In 2007, Justin, who was then serving as the head coach of the Indonesia national futsal team, made his television debut as a football commentator on Lativi for the Dutch professional football league, Eredivisie.
 He remained with the television station, which later rebranded to tvOne in 2008, until 2014, coinciding with the FIFA World Cup.
 After leaving tvOne, Justin transitioned to NET., where he was involved in the ESPN FC program from 2014 to 2018.

 Subsequently, Justin became a commentator for the Premier League on beIN SPORTS from 2018 to 2020.
 In the same year, he also provided commentary for the Premier League on TVRI, although his tenure there was brief, concluding in 2020 due to the program's discontinuation.

 In 2021, Justin participated as a commentator for UEFA Euro 2020 on RCTI, marking his final role as a television commentator.
 Currently, he is more actively engaged as a football pundit on his personal YouTube channel and collaborates with other presenters and media figures, such as Helmy Yahya and Panji Suryono.
 Additionally, he has established his own podcast business named Justalk Media which features several channels, including Jeroan Hukum and Lembaga Ngoceh Film (LNF).

 Personal life

 Growing up in the Netherlands shaped his character in a way that often set him apart from the typical Indonesian society, leading to various controversies, particularly during the UEFA Euro 2020 event in 2021.
 His forthright and direct personality frequently places him in the spotlight.

 Before pursuing his studies and subsequently becoming a futsal coach, Justin aspired to become a police officer.
 He is married, has a daughter and lives in Jakarta.

-Due to the strong emotional connection and the rich football culture experienced during his time in Utrecht, Justin became a devoted supporter of FC Utrecht.
-He also has a strong admiration for Arsenal and FC Barcelona.
+During his time in Utrecht, Justin developed an interest in FC Utrecht and has described himself as a supporter of the club.
+He has also expressed admiration for Arsenal and FC Barcelona.